Invention

 An inventor creates or discovers an invention.
 The word inventor comes from the Latin verb invenire, invent-, to find.
 Although inventing is closely associated with science and engineering, inventors are not necessarily engineers or scientists.
-Due to advances in artificial intelligence, the term "inventor" no longer exclusively applies to an occupation (see human computers).
+The ideation process may be augmented by the applications of algorithms and methods from the domain collectively known as artificial intelligence.

 Some inventions can be patented.
-The system of patents was established to encourage inventors by granting limited-term, limited monopoly on inventions determined to be sufficiently novel, non-obvious, and useful.
-A patent legally protects the intellectual property rights of the inventor and legally recognizes that a claimed invention is actually an invention.
+The system of patents was established to encourage inventors by granting limited-term, limited monopoly on inventions determined to be sufficiently novel, non-obvious, and useful or has industrial applicability.
+A patent is jurisdictional, meaning that a patent only provides rights to the patent owner within the jurisdiction (Country or Countries) in which the patent was obtained.
+A patent provides the patent owner (who may or may not be an inventor) the right to exclude others from making, using, offering for sale, or selling an invention or importing it into the jurisdiction.
 The rules and requirements for patenting an invention vary by country and the process of obtaining a patent is often expensive.

 Another meaning of invention is cultural invention, which is an innovative set of useful social behaviours adopted by people and passed on to others.
 The Institute for Social Inventions collected many such ideas in magazines and books.
 Invention is also an important component of artistic and design creativity.
 Inventions often extend the boundaries of human knowledge, experience or capability.